«

 Learning To Create a WCF Web Service using PowerBuilder 12.5 .NET

 This is a completion of a prior article where I talked about my first experience using PB12.NET to create a WCF Web Service.
-The WCF Service accesses a Microsoft SQL Server 2008 database and is used to provide data to a web application that I wrote in ASP.NET MVC3.
+The WCF Service accesses a Microsoft SQL Server 2008 database and is used to provide data to a web application written in ASP.NET MVC4.
 If you want to get a background on my process and take a look at the web service in action then go back to my Creating a WCF Service using PowerBuilder 12.5 first.

 1. Learn how to create a WCF Service in PB 12.5